4 Tips for Successful HOA Board Meetings

 Tip #3: Get Homeowner Participation

 The entire point of your HOA board is to represent the homeowners--which can be difficult if you don't have homeowner participation!
-Encourage homeowners to attend board meetings and the board should vote on issue that have significance to them.
-In order to incease attendence, offer:
+Encourage homeowners to attend board meetings and the board should vote on an issue that has significance to them.
+In order to increase attendance, offer: